kjay23/fancy-bashrc/README.md

 # fancy-bashrc
 A Fancy bash prompt to your .bashrc file

-remove.sh will be added later of course!
+Debian+ support will be added later of course!